Sorry to hear that you have been unwell recently. I understand you’re concerned and hopefully the information provided will give you some reassurance.

 An emergency situation can occur when an ovarian cyst ruptures.
 This is a rare occurrence and if it happens, women need to attend their nearest A&E department to receive immediate medical attention.

 Pelvic inflammatory disease (PID) is an infection that has spread to the uterus, ovaries or fallopian tubes.
-Most of the time, the bacteria causing PID is sexually transmitted, such as from gonorrhea or chlamydia.
+Most of the time, the bacteria causing PID is sexually transmitted, such as from gonorrhoea or chlamydia.

 It is also possible to get PID from an infection after childbirth, IUD insertion, miscarriage, abortion, or another invasive procedure.